epanov1602/CruelGame/README.md

 # Cruel Game
 Here, the point of the game is to hit an innocent monkey and earn points.
 That's unfair!!!
+What can we do???

 # Challenge
 Can the students find a way to edit the code and replace the image of a chimp (`chimp.png`)... with the image of an enemy tank (`tank.gif`) to hit?